Atlantis, the Lost Continent

 Atlantis, the Lost Continent is a 1961 American science fiction film in Metrocolor produced and directed by George Pal and starring Sal Ponti (under the screen name of Anthony Hall), Joyce Taylor, and John Dall.
 The film was distributed by Metro-Goldwyn-Mayer.
+It was the last film for John Dall.

 The film's storyline concerns the events leading up to the total destruction of the mythical continent of Atlantis during the time of Ancient Greece.

 Plot

 The Greek fisherman Demetrios and his father rescue Princess Antillia from a shipwreck without knowing that she is from the technologically advanced civilization of Atlantis.
 After rescuing the princess, Demetrios must travel beyond the Pillars of Hercules to take her home.
 After they are picked up at sea near Atlantis by a giant fish-like submarine boat, Demetrios, expecting to receive a reward for returning Antillia, is instead enslaved and forced to work in the crater of the volcano that dominates the center of the continent.

 King Cronus is being manipulated by an ambitious usurper, Zaren, collaborating with the court sorcerer, Sonoy the Astrologer, who wishes to use the resources of Atlantis to conquer the known world.
-From deep within the continent's volcano, the slaves of Atlantis have been mining unique power crystals which absorb the sun's rays and can used to fire heat ray beams.
+From deep within the continent's volcano, the slaves of Atlantis have been mining unique power crystals which absorb the sun's rays and can be used to fire heat ray beams.
 The crystals were once used to produce light and heat, but due to its arrogance, corruption, and moral laxity, Atlantis has made the crystals into a deadly heat ray weapon.
 It has become "an abomination before Heaven".

 Taken to the House of Fear, where a mad scientist turns slaves into mindless beast-humans, Demetrios is saved by being given the chance to undergo the "ordeal of fire and water".
 He fights with a giant ogre in a pit of burning coals.
 Demetrios outmaneuvers his clumsy opponent, setting fire to the ogre's hair.
 The fight contrasts with the uproarious laughter coming from the massive crowd in the coliseum, cheering on the spectacle.
 Later, after killing the ogre in a rising pool of water, Demetrios is declared a free citizen of Atlantis.

 Impending doom hangs heavy in the air of Atlantis.
 The birds, animals, and even the insects are fleeing what appears to be the coming destruction of the continent.
 With the help of a kindly high-priest named Azar, who explains these signs of the apocalypse to him, Demetrios is later able to rescue Princess Antillia after helping the slaves to escape the coming destruction.
 Azar explains and demonstrates two small versions of the power crystal device.
 He also informs Demetrios that a huge crystal ray projector, a thousand times more powerful, is nearing completion.
 On the next full moon, Zaren plans to begin his campaign of conquest.